 BIOGRAPHY

-In the US, Gail has taught at the University of Florida in Gainesville, Florida; the University of Alberta Edmonton in Alberta, Canada; and the College of Santa Fe in Santa Fe, New Mexico.
-She has presented workshops and lectures at various venues incuding the San Francisco Center for the Book in California, Vero Beach Center for the Arts in Florida, Penland School in North Carolina, Split Rock Arts Program at the University of Minnesota, and Haystack School in Maine.
+Gail has taught at the University of Florida in Gainesville, Florida; the University of Alberta Edmonton in Alberta, Canada; and the Santa Fe University of Art and Design in Santa Fe, New Mexico.
+In the US, she has presented workshops and lectures at various venues including the San Francisco Center for the Book in California, Penland School in North Carolina, and Haystack School in Maine.